Skip to main content

 Azure Monitoring

 This page has information about Sumo’s solution for obtaining application and infrastructure data (logs and metrics) for Azure services using Azure Monitor.
-This solution enables you to monitor:
+This solution enables you to collect following data:

 • Activity Logs.
 Activity Logs are subscription-level logs that provide insight into the operations performed on resources in your subscription, for example, creating a virtual machine or deleting a logic app.